 Students taking coursework at other institutions should be aware of the University’s credit-hour-in-residence policy.
-To receive a University of Delaware baccalaureate degree, admitted students must complete 90 of the first 100 credits or 30 of the last 36 credits, full- or part-time, at the University of Delaware.
+To receive a University of Delaware baccalaureate degree, for admitted students completion of 90 of the total credits or 30 of the last 38 credits, full- or part-time, must be courses taken from the University of Delaware.
 To receive an associate degree, at least 31 of the required 60 credits must be earned at the University of Delaware.
 Additional baccalaureate credit hour residency requirements may be required within individual majors and minors.
 Students with questions about meeting this requirement should consult the Assistant Dean of their college.

 The policy about Delaware residency classification for tuition and fee purposes can be found here .